 An amazing combination of two of my favorite things, dogs and beer.
-This summer, Las Vegas gets its first dog-friendly indoor bar and so much more.
-I’m so excited for this long overdue gem to hit the valley and to be able to head to the bar and be social, all without leaving my girl behind.
-Not to mention she can make a few more puppy playmates of her own in the play park or doggy daycare.
-Bring on the summer!
+This summer, Las Vegas welcomed its first dog-friendly indoor bar and so much more.
+I’m so excited that this long overdue gem is now in the valley and I can head to the bar and be social, all without leaving my girls behind.
+Not to mention they can make a few more puppy playmates of their own in the play park or doggy daycare.

-I’m always looking for new places to explore with Holly, do you know of any other places we should visit?
+I’m always looking for new places to explore with Holly and Hazel, do you know of any other places we should visit?

 - Adulting and Other Terrible, Awful, No Good Words For a generation who has coined the term adulting for a...